-Ultimately, LegalZoom’s reviews are a mixed bag.
+Ultimately, LegalZoom’s reviews are mostly positive, although not to as overwhelming a degree as some competitors, like ZenBusiness and Incfile.
 Many of their negative reviews stem from misunderstandings about their registered agent services and their pricing.

 If you want to avoid extra charges, very carefully read about each service, or, better yet, talk with one of their customer service representatives.
 They’re not the fastest or the cheapest service, but they do offer a unique blend of services that other companies lack.